-Where xj is the scaled value of the variable x, xmax, xmin are the maximum and minimum values of variable x respectively.
+Where xj was the scaled value of the variable x, xmax, xmin were the maximum and minimum values of variable x respectively.

 Methodology

-Machine learning techniques used to predict the self-healing capability of ECC in this study are four individ- ual methods including LR, SVR, BPNN and CART, as well as three ensemble methods including bagging, AdaBoost and stacking.
-Ensemble methods are constructed using individual methods as base estimators to predict the self-healing capability of ECC.
-To establish a baseline for comparison, modeling parameters of individual methods are set to the same in both individual models and ensemble models.
-The reason of choosing these techniques are because they are the most popular, and some of are even recognized as the top data mining algorithms in related field of concrete [29].
+The ML techniques used to predict the self-healing capability of ECC were four individual methods including LR, SVR, BPNN and CART, as well as three ensemble methods including bagging, AdaBoost and stacking.
+Ensemble methods were constructed using individual methods as base estimators to predict the self-healing capability of ECC.
+To establish a baseline for comparison, the modeling parameters were set to the same in both individual models and ensemble models.
+The reason of choosing these techniques was due to their popularity and some of them were even recognized as the top data mining algorithms in related field of concrete [29].
 The proposed individual and ensemble techniques are described in the following subsections.

 Linear Regression